 - By the time a driver reaches a blood alcohol content of .10%, he or she is 51 times more likely than a non-drinking driver to be involved in a fatal crash.

 Remember that if you are taking any prescription drugs the effects of alcohol will intensify.
 Drivers must keep in mind impaired driving is not only a dangerous behavior, but it is a criminal activity with serious legal repercussions.

 If you or someone you love was hurt in a car accident by an impaired driver, you may be eligible for compensation.

-To find out how Greg Monforton & Partners can fight for your rights, fill out our FREE case evaluation form or call us at (866) 320-4770.
+To find out how Greg Monforton & Partners can fight for your rights, fill out our FREE case evaluation form or call a Windsor personal injury lawyer at (866) 320-4770.